GrewalCreator/HangMan-OOP/README.md

 # Simple-OOP-Programs
-A series of simple games coded to focus on Object Orientation in a variety of programming language
+A simple game coded to focus on Object Orientation in the python programming language